OneGate Configuration

 Restart the OpenNebula service to apply changes.

-Change the server running state by managing the operating system service opennebula-gate
+Change the server running state by managing the operating system service opennebula-gate.

 To start, restart, or stop the server, execute one of: